chartjs/Chart.js/docs/general/performance.md

 ### Disable Point Drawing

-If you have a lot of data points, it can be more performant to disable rendering of the points for a dataset and only draw line.
+If you have a lot of data points, it can be more performant to disable rendering of the points for a dataset and only draw lines.
 Doing this means that there is less to draw on the canvas which will improve render performance.

 To disable point drawing: